trisulnsm/dinodoc/trisuldocs/docs/ag/domain/contexts.md

 You can then select the context, configure it for example using the Netflow Wizard, and then start it.

-TO start the `newcontext` processes
+To start the `newcontext` processes

 - Click on the menu *Context: mycontext*
 - Admin Tasks &rarr; Start/Stop Tasks